spree-contrib/spree_social/README.md

 3. Callback URL: http://your_computer.local:3000 for development / http://your-site.com for production
 4. Click Create

-> This is not a listed Github item.
+> This does not seem to be a listed Github item right now.
 To View and / or edit your applications goto [http://github.com/account/applications/]([http://github.com/account/applications/])

 ### LinkedIn